 There are several factors potentially causing open rate inaccuracy.
 For instance, if someone has disabled downloading of email images, the pixel won’t render regardless of whether or not the email was opened.
 Thus, some true opens are not being considered in your rate.
-Even more interestingly, Verizon Media found in their research mail clients using IMAP to fetch emails that are plugged into a charger and connected to Wi-Fi aggressively prefetch all content in an email, prompting nearly all open pixels to report as “opened.”
+Even more interestingly, Yahoo found in their research mail clients using IMAP to fetch emails that are plugged into a charger and connected to Wi-Fi aggressively prefetch all content in an email, prompting nearly all open pixels to report as “opened.”
 Those emails could truly be deleted by the user without being opened, but since the pixel was prefetched (not even rendered, yet still considered “open”), your data tells you otherwise.

 Additional reasons open rates could get wonky include images being enabled by default for various mail clients, mailbox providers caching images, and serving them via their own proxy servers, mail apps prefetching content to speed up rendering, anti-spam solutions crawling links and previewing URLs that trigger the pixel, and so on.
 With so many variables at play, it’s difficult to make a compelling case for structuring your email optimization decisions around open rates, rather than other more clear signals, like clicks and (of course) conversions.